Sajo8/nerva-docs/docs/guides/mining/Mining.md

 The solo-miner is in-built into the core software, letting you check your balance and mine at the same time.
 Please know that you can only mine with *your CPU* on NERVA, and *cannot* use your GPU to mine NERVA

-Please follow [this guide](../Solo-Miner-Guide) to start mining TurtleCoin with XMR-Stak.
+Please follow [this guide](../Solo-Miner-Guide) to start mining NERVA.

 If you're on Linux, check [this guide](../Solo-Miner-Linux-Guide).